Vaka217/holbertonschool-validation/module3_task3/DEPLOY.md

 Create a GitHub Release using the “softprops/gh-release” GitHub Action named 1.0.0 and pointing to the tag 1.0.0,
-Add the archive awesome-website.zip to the release 1.0.0, Add the content of the file DEPLOY.md as text for the release.
+Add the archive awesome-website.zip to the release 1.0.0, Add the content of the file DEPLOY.md as text for the relase.